KatieJessupMcd/kgray_dolby_challenge/README.md

 ```
 The app should now be running in your browser

 This project utilizes the Spotify Web API to query and load album data.
 Additionally, the application needs to be authorized in order to access the Spotify API.
 This application uses the *client credential* flow for authorization.
 You will need to log into [Spotify for Developers](https://developer.spotify.com/dashboard/login).

 There, you can go into your dashboard, create and app, and gain a `Client ID` and `Client Secret`.
-These are the values you will replace `CLIENT_ID` and `CLIENT_SECRET` in `server.js`.
+Make a copy of the file `.env.example` as `.env`, and set the values of `CLIENT_ID` and `CLIENT_SECRET`.